 Climate change is the most significant threat we face as a global community.
-And the science is overwhelming: we are in a climate emergency.
-It’s therefore no surprise that taking climate action is a key strategic issue for us as an insurance company too.
-Taking action now reduces the risk of climate change to our customers, business and planet.
+It’s therefore no surprise that taking climate action is a key strategic issue for us as an insurance company—acting now reduces the risk of climate change to our customers, business and planet.

-If we are going to prevent the most catastrophic impacts on our climate, it’s going to take bold actions and real leadership by every sector in the economy.
+If we are going to prevent the most catastrophic impacts on our climate, it’s going to take bold actions, collaboration, and leadership by every sector in the economy.

 Aviva Canada is contributing to Aviva’s global plan to become a net-zero company by 2040.

 We are including the carbon emissions we produce ourselves and those contributed by our suppliers and investments, the Scope 1, 2 and 3 of our ‘carbon value chain’.